Being nosy into new development, I noticed several interesting new projects emerged (besides the next major OpenWrt release) - A brief overview:

 APK is intended to replace OPKG package management

-*The future: opkg vs apk
+*The future is now: opkg vs apk

 *https://github.com/openwrt/packages/issues/23706